INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/01_tabular_data_exploration_quiz.md

 In the previous notebook, we used:

-- a) pandas to manipulate (filter and transform) data
+- a) pandas to manipulate data
 - b) pandas and seaborn to visually inspect the dataset
 - b) numpy and scipy to perform numerical inspection (for instance using `scipy.optimize.minimize`)